-Home About Notes Resources Archive Contact
+Home About Resources Archive Policy

 \[ \newcommand{\lbrac}{\left(} \newcommand{\rbrac}{\right)} \DeclareMathOperator{\lcm}{lcm} \newcommand{\R}{\mathbb{R}} \newcommand{\Z}{\mathbb{Z}} \newcommand{\N}{\mathbb{N}} \DeclareMathOperator{\modular}{mod} \]